samuelcolvin/em2/SPEC.md

 # Integration with SMTP

-list all participants (em2 and fallback) in the email body, then
+list all participants (em2 and smtp) in the email body, then

 easiest just to send to everyone, need to know if a conv is new to a participant to include all previous messages.